sk31Dev/query-performance-analyzer/README.md

 # Query Performance Analyzer

 A Node.js tool to analyze SQL query performance using Knex and PostgreSQL.
-It runs a list of queries, measures execution time, and reports basic metrics such as row count and errors.
+It runs a list of queries, measures execution time, reports basic metrics such as row count and errors, and now also displays the PostgreSQL query plan for each query.

 ## Features

 - Runs multiple SQL queries against a PostgreSQL database
 - Measures execution time for each query
 - Reports row count and errors (if any)
+- Shows the PostgreSQL query plan (using EXPLAIN)
 - Written in TypeScript, using Knex.js

 ## Requirements